 Marien Brown, 42, of Wentzvile, also known as Marien White, was sentenced to 18 months in prison, and ordered to pay approximately $250,000 restitution for falsely representing that she operated a "mortgage rescue" or "foreclosure rescue" service.
 A press release from the US Attorney's office today explained how Brown scammed 80 homeowners in Hawaii out of $250,000.

 According to court documents, Brown owned and operated both 1st Financial Resource, LLC, (First Financial) and 1st Federal Resource, LLC, (First Federal), from September 2008 to March 2009.
-She registered the business at 1939 Wentzville Parkway, Suite 178, Wentzville, Missouri, which is actually a UPS store which provides commercial mailbox services.
+She registered the business at 1939 Wentzville Parkway, Suite 178, Wentzville, Missouri, which is actually a which provides commercial mailbox services.